 …beginning your research?

-You might want to begin your research with a three-pronged approach: look for resources using natural language in a source like Google Scholar; look in your library’s resources, and use research guides when available (CofC, Citadel, USC) look at your library’s list of databases (CofC, Citadel, USC).
+You might want to begin your research with a three-pronged approach: look for resources using natural language in a source like Google Scholar; look in your library’s resources, and use research guides when available (CofC, Anderson, Citadel, Clemson, USC) look at your library’s list of databases (CofC, Anderson, Citadel, Clemson, USC).

 But it all begins with a research question.
 Learn more about forming a research question.